 Tim Gay, Founder & Executive Director

 Tim recently left a successful career as a business executive in order to pursue his desire to become a social entrepreneur focused on helping youth make a successful transition out of foster care and into adulthood.
 His twenty plus years of business experience includes leadership positions in banking, business development, strategic planning, and customer experience.
 He has an accounting degree from Oklahoma State University and an MBA from the University of Virginia.

 Tim and his wife, Suzanne live in Overland Park and have six biological children.
 They began fostering older teens in 2013, and in 2014 they adopted a 17-year old girl who was in the foster care system.
 Tim was a co-founder of Spero House, a church ministry providing transitional living support for young women aging out of foster care.
 He and his wife served as a Support Family for two of the young women living in Spero House.

 Jackie Hodson, Transition Advocate – KC Area

-Jackie has worked in child welfare for five years as an investigator for child abuse and neglect as well as a family support coordinator for foster families.
-As a result of this experience she has recently decided to dedicate her career to helping equip and empower young adults who are aging out of the foster care system.
+Jackie began her career in child welfare in 2010 as an investigator for child abuse and neglect as well as a family support coordinator for foster families.
+As a result of this experience she decided to join Youthrive in 2015 and dedicate her career to helping equip and empower young adults who are aging out of the foster care system.
 Jackie holds a Bachelor’s of Science in Education and a Masters of Social Work from the University of Missouri.
 Jackie places an emphasis on her work being trauma-informed and has completed certification for Trauma Focused Cognitive Behavioral Therapy and Trauma Systems Therapy.

 Jackie and her husband, Benjamin, have three biological children and have been a foster family since 2013.
 Fostering teenagers has provided Jackie with first-hand exposure to the challenges these young adults experience as they transition to adulthood.
 Jackie also served on the board of Spero House, a transitional living program for young women.